01. What did you do in 2016 that you’d never done before?

 32. What one thing would have made your year immeasurably more satisfying?

 Clothes mostly speckled with paint.
 A little more hip attire when doing appearances.
-Jackets.
-I’m a guy that does jackets now.
+I bought a lot of shirts this year.

 34. What kept you sane?